 If you cannot afford a lawyer, tell the judge you want a court appointed lawyer.
 If you qualify, your case will probably be assigned to a lawyer in the court room right then.
 If you intend to hire a lawyer, but that lawyer is not there with you, tell the judge you need time to hire a lawyer.
 The judge will then set a further court date about two weeks later to give you time to hire a lawyer.

-If your lawyer is there with you or you are given a court appointed lawyer, further court dates, often called pre-trial conferences, pre-trial hearings or status conference, will be set.
+If your lawyer is there with you or you are given a court appointed lawyer, further court dates, often called pre-trial conferences, pre-trial hearings or status conferences, will be set.
 You will then be given a date slip with the next court date.
 You can then leave.

 If there is a bail hearing, and you are ordered to pay money to the court to guaranty that you will show up for the next court date (called posting bail), you will not be able to leave until that money is posted.
 In fact, you will be sent to the county jail and kept there until the bail is posted or your case is finished!
-If you post bail, show up every time you are supposed to show up and stay out of trouble, you will get the bail money back when the case is finished.
+If you post bail, and show up every time you are supposed to show up and stay out of trouble, you will get the bail money back when the case is finished.
 If the judge decides you do not have to post bail, you will be released in exchange for your promise to return when told and further court dates will be scheduled.
 This promise to return is called your recognizance.
 You can then leave.

 At some point during all these events at arraignment, you or your lawyer will be given some documents by the assistant district attorney.
 These documents contain important information about the case against you.
 If your lawyer is not there at arraignment, make sure you give these documents to your lawyer as soon as possible.